UCL-ARC/functional-programming-for-rses/01-functional-paradigm.md

 ```

 Note that these are _good_ examples of λ functions (short, readable) but bad code examples because we've assigned them names.
-More sensible use of a λ is as arguments to _higher order functions_:
+More sensible use of a λ is as arguments to _higher-order functions_:

 ```py
 squares = map(lambda x: x**2, list)